jrhel/ot-harjoitustyo/dokumentaatio/alustava määrittelydokumentti.md

 ## Functinality of core application

-- User can add new recipes,
+- User can add new recipes (Feature implemented),
 - User can "open"/see/use recipes,
 - User can edit recipes,
 - User can delete recipes,